FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/build_chain.md

 ```

 2. Update IP and ports monitored in `newNode/config.ini`, include IP and Port in `[rpc]` and `[p2p]`。
-3. Add new nodes to group 1 through console, refer to [here](./console.html#addsealer) and [here](./node_management.html#id7)
-4. Add IP and Port in the new node's P2P configuration to the [p2p] field in the original node's config.ini.
+3. Add IP and Port in the new node's P2P configuration to the [p2p] field in the original node's config.ini.
 Assuming that the new node IP: Port is 127.0.0.1:30304, the modified [P2P] configuration is

     ```bash
     [p2p]